What is the 12 Pubs of Christmas?

 The 12 Pubs of Christmas has become a popular celebration in Ireland to mark the end of the year.
 A spin on the 12 days of Christmas the celebration involves 12 pubs, a group of friends, lots of drink, and a set of wacky rules.

 As you can imagine, 12 pubs and a lot of drink is a recipe for disaster but it could be the greatest night of the year.

 Planning the 12 Pubs of Christmas

-There really isn’t too much planning involved with the 12 Pubs of Christmas and the basics of what you should know beforehand is really the who, the when, the where and the rules for the night.
-If you are looking to travel to another town or village foe the celebration then of course a little more planning is involved, we’ll just stick with the basics.
+There really isn’t too much planning involved with the 12 Pubs of Christmas.
+The basics of what you should know beforehand is really the who, the when, the where, and the rules for the night.
+If you are looking to travel to another town or village for the celebration then, of course, a little more planning is involved, we’ll just stick with the basics.

 The when – Usually held on the last week running up to Christmas not everyone will be available so make sure to give everyone plenty of notice.
 The date selected should really come down to the decision of the group.

 The rules – without rules the 12 Pubs of Christmas is simply a pub crawl, a normal weekend for some, so having some mad rules about how the group should participate adds a bit more fun.

 The rules for the 12 Pubs of Christmas

 There are no set rules for the 12 Pubs of Christmas but it’s usually a good idea to at least have some of the basics in place.

 - Everyone must wear a Christmas themed jumper or dress as Santa or one of his elves.